Contrast-Security-OSS/docs/content/installation/net/docker/Installation-docker.md

 <!--
 title: "Installing Contrast .NET Framework agent in Docker"
-description: "Guide to installing .NET Agent on Docker for Windows containers using the Nuget package"
+description: "Guide to installing .NET agent on Docker for Windows containers using the NuGet package"
-tags: "installation configuration .Net Docker site nuget visualstudio" -->
+tags: "installation configuration .net docker nuget visual studio" -->

-To install the .NET agent in Docker...
+The following instructions show you how install and configure the Contrast .NET agent in Docker for Windows using the NuGet package.
+Examples of the finished code exist in a [GitHub repository](https://github.com/Contrast-Security-OSS/contrast-dotnet-examples).

+## Install the Agent

+Complete the following steps to install and configure the agent.

-Use an image based on [Microsoft ASP.NET](https://hub.docker.com/_/microsoft-dotnet-framework-aspnet).
-You can download Contrast agent assemblies from the [Contrast.NET.Azure.AppService NuGet package](https://www.nuget.org/api/v2/package/Contrast.NET.Azure.AppService).
+* To begin, use an image based on [Microsoft ASP.NET](https://hub.docker.com/_/microsoft-dotnet-framework-aspnet).

+* You can download Contrast agent assemblies from the [Contrast.NET.Azure.AppService NuGet package](https://www.nuget.org/api/v2/package/Contrast.NET.Azure.AppService).

 * Extract the NuGet package, and set the following environment variables on the application process.